Rangers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nathan Eovaldi gets the start for the Texas Rangers on Tuesday against Andrew Vaughn and the Chicago White Sox.
-First pitch is at 8:10 PM ET at Guaranteed Rate Field.
+Luis Robert and Adolis Garcia will be among the star attractions when the Chicago White Sox face the Texas Rangers on Wednesday at 8:10 PM ET, at Guaranteed Rate Field.

-The White Sox have been listed as +105 moneyline underdogs for this matchup against the favored Rangers (-130).
-The total for the contest has been set at 8.5 runs.
+The White Sox are listed as -110 moneyline favorites in this matchup with the Rangers (-110).
+The over/under is 9.5 runs for this game (with -115 odds on the over and -105 odds to go under).

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.